andrebask/thesis/13 - chapter8.md

 * Research has been done on the use of continuations in the context of web applications [@Matthews2004;@Queinnec2004].
 The support for first-class continuations developed in the context of this thesis, can be utilised to implement continuation based web frameworks in Kawa or in Java.

-* The research field of Dynamic Software Updating (DSU) pertains to upgrading programs while they are running.
+* The research field of Dynamic Software Updating (DSU) pertains to upgrading programs while they are running [@gregersen2014state;@Makris2009].
 Different approaches for DSU has been developed, nevertheless it is not currently widely used in industry.
-Some of the approaches use a stack reconstruction technique similar in many aspects to the `call/cc` implementation described in this dissertation.
+Some of the approaches use a stack reconstruction technique similar in many aspects to the `call/cc` implementation described in this dissertation [@Buisson2008].
 Future work can start from the achievements of this work to explore an alternative implementation of DSU on the JVM.